- How Painful Is It?

 - Vaginal Birth VBAC

 - Water Birth

 - Assisted Births

 - Birthing Center

-Facts you should know about childbirth and delivery methods
+What to know about childbirth and delivery methods

 - Childbirth delivery options include natural unassisted childbirth, assisted childbirth, and delivery by Cesarean surgery (C-section).